FF&EZ - Design / Purchasing

 Many useful reports

-The system includes a number of status and analysis reports that can break orders and order items down by vendor, project and/or budget codes (which copy through from FF&EZ-Design).
+The system includes dozens of status and analysis reports that can break orders and order items down by vendor, project and/or budget codes (which copy through from FF&EZ-Design).

 For pricing and downloadable examples of screens and reports, see the "More Information, Pricing" page.